arumie/obsidian-medium-importer-plugin/README.md

 - Clone this repo into your Obsidian vault's plugins folder.
 - `npm i` to install dependencies.
-- `npm run build` to start compilation in watch mode.
+- `npm run dev` to start compilation in watch mode.
 - `npm run build:css` to build the css
 - Reload Obsidian.